rulewis/journey-optimizer.en/help/using/push-configuration.md

 title: Push notification configuration
 description: Learn how to configure your environment to send push notifications with Journey Optimizer
 ---
-# Configure Push notification channel {#push-notification-configuration}
+# Configure push notification channel {#push-notification-configuration}

 [!DNL Journey Optimizer] allows you to create your journeys and send messages to targeted audience.
 Before beginning to send push notifications with [!DNL Journey Optimizer], you need to ensure configurations and integrations are in place on the mobile app, and in [!DNL Adobe Experience Platform] and [!DNL Adobe Experience Platform Launch].
 To understand the Push Notifications data flow in Adobe Journey optimizer please refer to [this page](push-gs.md).